pippinbarr/cart253/topics/instructions/basic-commenting.md

 **Rule:** *Any time a comment would clarify how one or more lines of code work or what they are for, write the comment.*

-## Tip: Commenting out code

-In VS Code if you select some of your program and then press:

-- Mac: ⌘-/
-- Windows: Ctrl-/

-It will "comment out" the selected code, meaning it will put `//` in front of each line and thus remove it from the program temporarily.
-Or, if the lines you select are commented out, it will reinstate them.

 ## Summary

 We looked at three different kinds of comments we should be writing in our programs from now on: